usds/website-staging/_projects/0008__medicaid.md

 # Project detail page (Edit this)
 title: "Cutting red tape for Americans renewing their health coverage"
-agency: Health and Human Services: Centers for Medicaid and CHIP Services
+agency: Health and Human Services | Centers for Medicaid and CHIP Services
 permalink: projects/medicaid
 project_url: URL or keep blank if not applicable